accept-project/accept-api/README.md

 4 – Click “File”, click “Save AcceptApi.sln”, choose a directory path, click “Save”.

--	At this stage the ACCEPT Framework dependency is automatically sorted and the API Solution file is created.
+-	At this stage the ACCEPT Framework dependency is automatically resolved and the API Solution file is created.
 -	Now the next step is to sort all ACCEPT Framework dependencies and compile the Framework.

 Solving the ACCEPT Framework Project Dependencies: